-- It makes sense if it is someone who runs a small home-based business that requires a stockpile of supplies and perhaps tools that he or she uses every couple of months.
+- Storage makes sense for someone who runs a small home-based business that requires a stockpile of supplies and perhaps tools that he or she uses every couple of months.

-- I can see someone who redecorates a big house every holiday needing a storage space for all those containers of seasonal goods.
+- Storage might make sense for someone who redecorates a big house every holiday needing a storage space for all those containers of seasonal goods.
 (Yes, I know people like that!)
-That's a luxury though so when the budget gets tight, you might want to rethink that.
+That's a luxury, though, so when the budget gets tight, you might want to rethink that.

-- If it's just to store stuff you don't use but are reluctant to part with?
+- Stoarage doesn't make sense if it's just to store stuff you don't use but are reluctant to part with.
 What a waste of money.
 Indecisiveness is costing you too much.